m3yevn/ftp-seer-api/README.md

-# A Backend for browsing FTP directory :white_check_mark:
+# FTP Seer - A Backend for browsing FTP directory :white_check_mark:

 This API server is used to accept host,port,path,username and password to <br/>
 connect FTP server and send back directory data.